 Hosey, Joseph: Reporter for Herald News and author of Fatal Vows: The Tragic Wives of Sergeant Drew Peterson, released September 1, 2008.
 Hosey was present at and reported on the coroner’s inquest of the death of Kathleen Savio in 2004.
 He also broke the stories of Savio’s death and Stacy Peterson’s disappearance.

-Huebl, Paul: Former Chicago police officer, private investigator, and conservative blogger whose cross-dressing alter ego is named Zelda McCorville.
+Huebl, Paul: Former Chicago police officer, private investigator, and conservative blogger with a female alter eg named Zelda McCorville.
 Formed an association with Joel Brodsky when Peterson was arrested on weapons charges.
 Has published case-related documents provided by Brodsky on his blog, as well as naming and contacting potential witnesses.

 James, Walter Lee: Served on the Coroners Jury for KS’ death.
 Said (in an interview with Greta VS/Fox News 11/13/07) that Officer Dennis Pratl helped sway the opinion of jurors by saying he knew Drew was a charitable guy, a good neighbor.
 DP denies knowing Dennis Pratl.